Blue Heelers season 7

 The seventh season of the Australian police-drama Blue Heelers premiered on the Seven Network on 9 February 2000 and aired on Wednesday nights at 8:30 pm.
 The 41-episode season concluded 22 November 2000.
+The main cast was the same as the previous season except without Tasma Walton as Dash McKinley, and introducing Caroline Craig as Tess Gallagher.
+This season was released on DVD in a two part set on 31 July 2008.